Taiwan and the United Nations

 Taiwan, officially known as the Republic of China, has not been a charter member of the United Nations (UN) since 1971.
-Historically, the Republic of China joined the United Nations as a founding member and was one of five permanent members of the Security Council until the People's Republic of China took the "China" seat in 1971.
+Historically, the Republic of China joined the United Nations as a founding member and was one of five permanent members of the Security Council until the People's Republic of China took the Chinese seat in 1971.

 In recent years, Taiwan has sought to participate in the UN System in different forms, either as an observer in specialized agencies or as a formal member.
 Despite support from diplomatic allies and the United States, Taiwan's participation in the UN System has largely been denied or limited due to pressure from China.

 History

 Following World War II, the Big Four victors (China, Soviet Union, United Kingdom, United States) became founding members of the United Nations.
 The China seat was held by the Republic of China led by Chiang Kai-shek.
 The United Nations Charter, drafted in 1944, was ratified by representatives of 50 countries on 26 June 1945.

 China, in recognition of its long-standing fight against aggression, was accorded the honor of being the first to sign the UN Charter.
 President Franklin Roosevelt had acknowledged China's war effort in World War II and stated his desire to allow China to "play its proper role in maintaining peace and prosperity" in the world.
 Thus, despite opposition from other leaders, especially Winston Churchill, China became a permanent member of the Security Council from its creation in 1945.
 At the same time, control of the island of Taiwan, which was under Japanese colonial rule, was handed over to the Republic of China (ROC) on 25 October 1945.

 In 1949, the ROC government retreated to Taiwan, and the People's Republic of China (PRC) was established on mainland China.
 While the United States supported the ROC's claim to be the sole legitimate government of China, the Soviet Union was ally of the PRC.
 To protest the exclusion of the PRC, Soviet representatives boycotted the UN from January to August 1950.

 Initially, the PRC boycotted or withdrew from international organizations in which Taiwan maintained continuing membership, including the Universal Postal Union and the World Meteorological Organization.
 This policy led to it becoming isolated from international bodies.

 Japan formally relinquished claims to the islands of Taiwan and Penghu in the 1951 Treaty of San Francisco, which left the political status of the island unclear.
 Neither the PRC nor the ROC were invited to participate in the treaty due to the legitimacy dispute.